Paolo Negro: Early career: Brescia and Bologna

 Negro was born in Arzignano, Province of Vicenza.
-A youth player at Brescia Calcio, he joined Bologna in 1990, and made his Serie A debut against Genoa, on 28 October 1990, amassing over 50 overall appearances in his first two professional seasons, the latter spent in Serie B.
+A youth player at Brescia, he joined Bologna in 1990, and made his Serie A debut against Genoa, on 28 October 1990, amassing over 50 overall appearances in his first two professional seasons, the latter spent in Serie B.

 Brescia and Lazio

-After a quick return to Brescia, he then moved to Rome's S.S.
-Lazio in the summer of 1993.
+After a quick return to Brescia, he then moved to Rome's Lazio in the summer of 1993.

 Negro won the Coppa Italia during the 1997–98 season, also reaching the UEFA Cup final that year with Lazio, losing out to Inter.
-The following season, Lazio won the Supercoppa Italiana, and placed second in Serie A behind A.C.
-Milan, but won the 1998–99 UEFA Cup Winners' Cup, although he was an unused substitute in the club's 2–1 defeat of RCD Mallorca in the final.
+The following season, Lazio won the Supercoppa Italiana, and placed second in Serie A behind Milan, but won the 1998–99 UEFA Cup Winners' Cup, although he was an unused substitute in the club's 2–1 defeat of Mallorca in the final.
 These successes were immediately followed by the UEFA Super Cup in 1999, defeating UEFA Champions League winners Manchester United in the final.
 During the 1999–2000 season, he helped Lazio win the Serie A title, with two goals in 26 appearances, also helping Lazio to capture the Coppa Italia and the Supercoppa Italiana over Inter, winning the first edition of the Pallone d'Argento in 2000.
 The prize is awarded to a player who has stood out during the course of a season, both for their discipline as well as for their footballing performances.
 Lazio also reached the quarter finals of the UEFA Champions League that season.

-The following season, however, on 17 December 2000, Negro scored an own goal in a derby match against A.S.
-Roma, who eventually lifted the scudetto, while Lazio finished the season in third place.
+The following season, however, on 17 December 2000, Negro scored an own goal in a derby match against Roma, who eventually lifted the scudetto, while Lazio finished the season in third place.
 During the 2003–04 season, Negro was able to capture his third Coppa Italia title with Lazio, beating Juventus in the final.

 Siena

-Having joined A.C.
-Siena in 2005, Negro scored a dramatic 85th-minute goal to defeat former side Lazio 2–1 on the final day of the 2006–07 season.
+Having joined Siena in 2005, Negro scored a dramatic 85th-minute goal to defeat former side Lazio 2–1 on the final day of the 2006–07 season.
 Without it, Siena would have been relegated to the second division, instead of Chievo.
 He appeared a further 50 times in the league in two campaigns, for a total of 363 official games.

-In August 2008, almost one year after retiring, 36-year-old Negro underwent a trial at Serie B club Modena FC, but nothing came of it.
+In August 2008, almost one year after retiring, 36-year-old Negro underwent a trial at Serie B club Modena, but nothing came of it.